djleite/PROCRO_genome/README.md

 ### _Mapping RNAseq data_

-RNAseq reads were first mapped to the genome using STAR with the 2-Pass method.
+RNAseq reads were trimmed and then mapped to the genome using STAR with the 2-Pass method.

 ```
 #   INDEX